Are You My Foster Mom?

 The MSPCA Foster Care Program is a life-saving extension of our adoption center.
 Foster parents provide temporary homes for animals that aren't quite ready for adoption.
 Fostering is a personal and wonderful way to contribute to saving the life of a homeless animal.
 We currently depend on the generosity and dedication of over 100 foster families, but we are in desperate need of more.

-The time required to foster varies depending on the species and the reason for foster, it can be as little as two weeks or as long as many months depending on the needs of the particular animal.
+The time required to foster varies depending on the species and the reason for foster.
+For cats, it can be as little as two weeks or as long as many months depending on the needs of the particular animal.
+For our Dog Foster Program we ask foster parents to foster the dog until he/she is adopted.
 Our adoption center staff will work to make sure we match you with an animal who is right for your lifestyle and schedule.